yepengding/swift-express/README.md

 ## Create new models

-Refer to `User.ts` to create new models in folder `src/models`
+Refer to `User.ts` and `User.dto.ts` to create new entities and data transfer objects in folder `src/models`.

+## Create new repositories

+Refer to `UserRepository.ts` to create new repositories in folder `src/repositories`.

+## Create new services

+Refer to `UserService.ts` to create new services in folder `src/services`.

 ## Create new controllers

-Refer to `UserController.ts` to create new controllers in folder `src/controllers`
+Refer to `UserController.ts` to create new controllers in folder `src/controllers`.

 ## Run in dev